-Setting up was easy, only one cable coming out from the headset to the PC.
-The play area setup and controllers Bluetooth syncing with the PC were a breeze too.
-You will need to be running Windows 10 with the creators update (currently the latest version of Windows).
+Setting up was easy, with only one cable coming out from the headset to the PC.
+The play area set up and controllers Bluetooth syncing with the PC were a breeze too.
+You will need to be running Windows 10 with the creators' update (currently the latest version of Windows).
 Windows Mixed Reality software also needs to be downloaded but that doesn’t take that long.
 Once they are all installed with the headset plugged in, there’s nothing else we need to do.
 You are ready to use the VR headset.

 Compared to HTC VIVE, the cable is quite short and suitable for a 2 - 3m² interactive space.
 It does have a nice cable that splits to HDMI and USB 3+ at the back.

 The headset is really comfy with nice soft faux leather around the eyes.